* Does not include climbing permit

 LIGHTWEIGHT HIKING SHOES: Great for travel, day hikes, and camp.

-3 pair CLIMBING SOCKS: Either wool or synthetic.
+3 PAIR OF CLIMBING SOCKS: Either wool or synthetic.
 Some people find liner socks useful for reducing friction.

 GAITERS: We recommend a knee-length pair of gaiters, large enough to fit over your mountaineering boots.
 This will protect you from catching your crampon spikes on loose clothing.